 A decade of action to transform food systems under climate change

-The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) will close on 31 December 2021.
+The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) closed on 31 December 2021.

-Since its inception in 2009, the CCAFS team contributed to the development of 'climate-smart agriculture', building the science and partnerships need to make it a critical component of climate action.
+Since its inception in 2009, the CCAFS team contributed to the development of 'climate-smart agriculture', building the science and partnerships needed to make it a critical component of climate action.

 Through its work, agriculture came to be included in the text of the 17th UNFCCC Conference of the Parties (COP17) in Durban in 2011.
 This was - to all intents and purposes - the first time agriculture was significantly factored into a major international agreement that aimed to combat climate change.